Learn natural ways to beat the winter blues and holiday stress this season.

 Healthy habits are key to beating the winter blues and holiday stress, but there are times when a supplement can be a great complement to your efforts.
 The supplement I take during the winter months is Natrol 5-HTP.
 5-HTP (5-Hydroxytryptophan) is a drug-free and naturally-occurring amino acid that is derived from the Griffonia Simplicifolia plant.
 Natrol 5-HTP helps you achieve a more positive outlook and promotes calmness by naturally increasing your body’s serotonin levels.

 Natrol 5-HTP is also a fantastic way to reduce stress during the hectic holiday season.
 We have a lot on our plates at this time of year and an effective, high-quality supplement like Natrol 5-HTP can really make a difference!
-(You can find Natrol supplements online, and at many local stores like Walgreens, Rite Aid, Costco, Sprouts and other natural food stores.
+(You can find Natrol supplements on Amazon, and at many local stores like Walgreens, Rite Aid, Costco, Sprouts and other natural food stores.
 Look for the signature purple bottle top!)

 Pro tip: Natrol 5-HTP comes in both Fast Dissolve and Time Release tablets.
 Their great tasting Fast Dissolve tablets can be taken without water and their Time Release tablets slowly release to help you throughout the day.
 You choose what works best for you!

 You’ve heard it before, but I’ll say it again.
 Exercise will make you feel better.
 Why?
 Because exercise produces endorphins, which trigger a happy feeling in your brain.
 Combine that with all the other benefits of exercise and it’s a no-brainer to get regular exercise year round.